-For example, Beth Johnson, Chief Experience Officer at Citizens Bank, has expressed the company’s intention to not only move away from legacy architecture and thinking, but work with technology partners to enhance their digital capacities.
-At Tearsheet’s inaugural Challengers Conference in 2020, Johnson highlighted their freedom from legacy technology has allowed Neobanks—banks that operate exclusive online without physical presence—to drive innovation much more successfully.
+For example, Beth Johnson, Chief Experience Officer at Citizens Bank, has expressed the company’s intention to not only move away from legacy architecture and thinking but work with technology partners to enhance their digital capacities.
+At Tearsheet’s inaugural Challengers Conference in 2020, Johnson highlighted their freedom from legacy technology has allowed Neobanks—banks that operate exclusively online without physical presence—to drive innovation much more successfully.

 It is no surprise that Neobanks, fintech disruptors, and innovative payment providers have been steadily gaining market share.
 However, more established banks still have the upper hand, given the influence parents have over the early financial decisions of Millennials and Gen Zers.
 Moreover, even as older generations have begun to embrace digital in the midst of the pandemic, they still value the assurance from physical interactions at a bank.